 If you do want to eat elsewhere in the city, such as on Gouger Street, then the free city trams can take you back to North Terrace.

-When: Various hours from 29th June until 30th July
+When: Various hours from 3rd July until 20th July (closed Mondays)

 Where to Stay in Adelaide Near Illuminate Venues